How I earned $60,000 TAX EXEMPT as a SAHM

 The Financial Benefits of Hosting

-One of the reasons hosting worked so well for us was that we’d planned ahead to maximize its financial potential.
+One of the reasons hosting worked so well for us was that we’d planned ahead to maximise its financial potential.
 Here’s how:

 1. Using Spare Rooms as Income Streams